 Does this replace documentation?

 No. CLAUDE.md is context for the model, not documentation for humans.
 It complements existing docs by pointing to them.
 Treat it as an index card that says 'here is what matters right now,' not a comprehensive manual.
-Mixing the two roles produces a file that fails at both.
+Mixing the two roles produces a file that fails at both — too long for context, too sparse for human reference.

 How do we handle sensitive information — salaries, performance data?

 Keep it out.
-The file is version-controlled and visible to anyone with repo access.
+The project CLAUDE.md is version-controlled and visible to anyone with repo access.
 Reference sensitive data sources by name — 'salary bands live in the HR system' — without including values.
 If Claude needs the actual data during a session, paste it inline where it stays session-scoped and never persists.
-The test: would you be comfortable seeing it in a public commit history?
-If no, it does not belong in any persistent context file.
+Use CLAUDE.local.md (gitignored) for per-engineer sandbox details.
+The test: would you be comfortable if this appeared in a public commit?
+If no, it doesn't belong in any persistent context file.

 What if teams disagree on what goes in the root?

 The root holds only org-wide context that affects every team.
 Team-specific context belongs in nested CLAUDE.md files in each team's directory.
 The dispute resolves with one question: does this fact change how Claude should behave when working in any part of the codebase?
 If yes, root.
 If no, sub-directory.
-Re-routing this decision is what produces the contradictory escalation paths described above.
+Cross-team definitions that disagree between files produce confidently wrong answers — that's the cost of not resolving the dispute.

 Can non-engineering teams use CLAUDE.md?

-Yes.
+Yes, and it works the same way.
 Marketing encodes brand voice guidelines, content calendars, and campaign priorities.
 Product documents personas, roadmap commitments, and A/B test outcomes.
-The pattern is layer-agnostic — any team that interacts with Claude has org context worth persisting.
+The pattern is layer-agnostic — any team that works with Claude has org context worth persisting.
+The same rules apply: facts not instructions, under 200 lines, dated decisions, weekly review.

-The shift from CLAUDE.md as style guide to CLAUDE.md as organizational OS is not a technical lift.
-It is a reframing.
+The shift from CLAUDE.md as style guide to CLAUDE.md as organizational OS isn't a technical lift.
+It's a reframing.
 You stop telling Claude about the code and start telling Claude about the organization.

 Start small.
 Add team topology and the top three priorities this week.
+Add a decision register entry for the last consequential architectural choice your team made.
 Build the /update-context skill next week.
 Inside a month, every session starts with the weight of your team's context, decisions, and direction already loaded — and the coordination tax you used to pay every conversation stops compounding.